MddMBorg/mdG/Vsxmd_Test/TestOutput/Vsxmd.Units/MemberUnit/Properties/Kind.md

 <a name='P-Vsxmd-Units-MemberUnit-Kind'></a>
-# Kind property
+# Kind Property

 ###### Namespace:  Vsxmd.Units

 ###### Assembly:  Vsxmd

-Gets the member kind, one of [MemberKind](./././MemberKind/MemberKind.md).
+Gets the member kind, one of [MemberKind](./../../MemberKind/MemberKind.md).